AIObjectives/tttc-light-js/README.md

 1. Open up your terminal and navigate to the repo folder (i.e. /Desktop/tttc-light-js)
 2. Run `npm run build`.
-3. This should open up a server for the next-client and express-pipeline on localhost:3000 and localhost:8080 respectively.
+3. Run `npm run dev` to star the dev server.
+This should open up a server for the next-client and express-pipeline on localhost:3000 and localhost:8080 respectively.
 4. This build will be optimized for production.

 #### Using docker locally (not recommended)